Get ready to look at the year 1892!

 Railroad Town’s businesses and tradesmen and women keep busy every day, whether they are working on making horseshoes, tin cups, or hats for the ladies.
-The Silver Dollar serves up tasty sandwiches, hot dogs, ice cream, historic sodas, and more each day, and the Mercantile is stocked with supplies for purchase to commemorate your visit.
+The Silver Dollar is a great stop for a treat, and the Mercantile is stocked with supplies for purchase to commemorate your visit.

-The residents in Railroad Town also keep busy on a daily basis.
+The historical interpreters in Railroad Town keep busy on a daily basis.
 In fact, you may have heard this poem for keeping house:

 Wash on Monday,

 Iron on Tuesday,

 Mend on Wednesday,